MauroAbidalCarrer/webserv/project_documentation_ressources/Request_processing_guidelines.md

 > >           4.
 Complete the response with any missing header field.
 >
 > If an error has been encountered, close the connexion.
-> Otherwise, if the response has been succefully sent, reset the timeout for the connection.